Edmund Clark: Life and career

 Clark worked as a researcher in London and Brussels before gaining a postgraduate diploma in photojournalism at London College of Communication.

 He gained access to Guantanamo Bay detention camp and to a house under a control order (housing an individual held under the Terrorism Prevention and Investigation Measures Act 2011).
 His book Control Order House is his response to a period he spent staying in a house with a man known as 'CE' who had been placed under a Control Order due to his suspected involvement with terrorist-related activity.
 Clark spent three days working in the house taking a large number of quick, uncomposed photographs surveying the site.
 These images, along with architectural plans of the house, redacted documents relating to the case and a diary kept by 'CE' form a portrait of sorts: of the site and its inhabitant and of the structure of legal restriction imposed and represented by the house.

+His most recent project, again with Crofton Black, is a study of US Department of Defense spending in Cosmopolemos.